-Capital Assets: At the end of FY20, the University had \$125.9 million invested in depreciable capital assets.
-This represents an increase in net capital assets (including additions and deletions) of \$3.3 million or 2.6% over the previous year.
-The University completed the Storm Water Drainage System Mitigation project in FY20.
-The University is nearing completion of the construction of a new science laboratory on the second floor of the science building.
-The University had accrued \$68.5 million in accumulated depreciation against the assets.
-Net capital assets were \$57.5 million, a decrease from the prior year's \$58.8 million.
+Capital Assets: At the end of FY21, the University had \$128.3 million invested in depreciable capital assets.
+This represents an increase in net capital assets (including additions and deletions) of \$2.3 million or 1.8% over the previous year.
+In FY21, the University completed the construction of a new science laboratory on the second floor of the science building.
+Various equipment to support campus safety and operations during the pandemic also contributed to the increase of depreciable assets in FY21.
+The University had accrued \$72.9 million in accumulated depreciation against the assets.
+Net capital assets were \$55.4 million, a decrease from the prior year's \$57.5 million.
 See Note 5 to the financial statements for additional information.

 Long-Term Debt: The University has a note payable that is outstanding with the United States Department of Agriculture (USDA).
 The note payable was created in October 2001 through Public Law 26-48 for an amount not to exceed \$13.5 million for the purposes of constructing certain facilities on campus.
 On December 6, 2016, the University entered into a lease/lease back arrangement with the UOG Endowment Foundation.
 The University leased property to the Foundation in order to construct a Student Success Center and an Engineering Annex.
 The University signed agreements to lease the buildings back from the Foundation.
 The leases are expected to expire in 2056.
-Related to the leases, the Foundation entered into promissory notes with the United Stated Department of Agriculture on December 5, 2016 in the amount of \$21.7 million.
+Related to the leases, the Foundation entered into promissory notes with the United States Department of Agriculture on December 5, 2016 in the amount of \$21.7 million.
 In May 2019, the University was notified that the loan was being de-obligated as a result of the length of time since the loan was initially obligated by USDA.
-The University is currently working on an expedited review of a new loan for the same projects.
-UOG will revise the lease/lease back arrangement with the Foundation to incorporate the terms of the new USDA note.
-As of September 30, 2020 and 2019, the University had a long-term debt of \$10.5 and \$10.8 million, respectively.
-The University made the final payments on its bond obligations in November, 2018.
-See Note 6 to the financial statements for additional information.
+In FY21, USDA has agreed to re-obligate the loan for the Student Success Center and Engineering Annex.
+The University will revise the lease/lease back arrangement with the Foundation to incorporate the terms of the new USDA note.
+As of September 30, 2021 and 2020, the University had long-term debt of \$10.2 million and \$10.5 million, respectively.
+The University made the final payments on its bond obligations in November 2018.
+See Note 7 of the financial statements for additional information.